freedomofpress/securedrop/docs/development/contributor_guidelines.rst

 ask.
 The people who have the power to grant such privileges are committed to do so in a transparent way as follows:

-* Step 1: the contributor posts a message `in the forum
+#.
+The contributor posts a message `in the forum
    <https://forum.securedrop.club/>`__ asking for privileges (review or
    merge, etc.).
-* Step 2: after at least a week someone with permissions to grant such privilege reviews the thread and either:
+#.
+After at least a week someone with permissions to grant such
+   privilege reviews the thread and either:

-    * grants the privilege if there are no objections from current maintainers and adds a message to the thread
+   * grants the privilege if there are no objections from current maintainers and adds a message to the thread; or
-    * explains what is expected from the contributor before they can be granted the privilege
+   * explains what is expected from the contributor before they can be granted the privilege.

-* Step 3: the thread is closed
+#.
+The thread is closed.

 The privileges of a developer who has not been active for six months or more are revoked.
 They can apply again at any time.